Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 We categorize participants' desired design practices for S\&P transparency into five dimensions: (1) \textit{modality}, (2) \textit{granularity}, (3) \textit{explainability and reflectiveness}, (4) \textit{findability}, and (5) \textit{timing}.
 Under each dimension, we present representative design ideas from participants.
 Table~\ref{tab:design_dimensions} summarizes the design dimensions and sub-dimensions, along with their descriptions and representative design ideas.

-\paragraphb{Combining interactive and static disclosure modalities to lower understanding barriers} 8/20 participants envisioned interactive, on-demand formats that would let them ask questions, clarify terms, and progressively drill down into details.
-Their sketches illustrated modalities such as an AI-enabled privacy FAQ and expandable cards that reveal additional S\&P specifics and explanations on click.
-These interactive elements appeared most often in participants' pre-adoption designs, where they described wanting quick, situation-driven answers without having to parse lengthy documentation while still retaining the option to explore deeper details.
-All 20/20 participants proposed at least one design element in a static modality, where S\&P information is presented in a fixed, non-interactive format.
-Examples included visual cues such as labels that convey S\&P assurances at a glance.
-Participants who proposed these elements described them as useful for quick pre-adoption screening and comparison, especially when they want a baseline understanding of data practices without digging into details.
+\paragraphb{Combining interactive and static disclosure modalities to lower understanding barriers} Some participants envisioned interactive, on-demand formats that would let them ask questions, clarify terms, and progressively drill down into details (8/20).
+Their sketches illustrated modalities such as AI-enabled privacy FAQs and expandable cards that reveal additional S\&P specifics and explanations on click.
+These interactive elements appeared most often in participants' pre-adoption designs, where they described wanting quick, situation-driven answers without having to parse lengthy documentation, while still retaining the option to explore deeper details.
+All participants proposed at least one design element in a static modality, where S\&P information is presented in a fixed, non-interactive format (20/20).
+Examples included visual cues, such as labels, that convey S\&P assurances at a glance.
+Participants described these elements as useful for quick pre-adoption screening and comparison, especially when they wanted a baseline understanding of data practices without digging into details.

 \paragraphb{Low granularity pre-adoption, high granularity post-adoption} In general, participants preferred low granularity pre-adoption (e.g., a brief summary of the salient S\&P information, as specified in Section~\ref{sec:rq3_1}), but wanted high granularity post-adoption (e.g., fine-grained consent options or controls).
-In particular, 7/20 participants indicated that existing GenAI tools fell short in providing sufficient permissions, especially around purposes of data usage, data recipients, and the types of data stored, trained, or inferred.
-Importantly, 3/7 emphasized the need for configurable time bounds for these permissions.
-For example, users can enable global settings that apply to all sessions by default, while also enabling local, session-specific settings for particular permissions.
+In particular, some participants indicated that existing GenAI tools fell short in providing sufficient permission controls, especially around purposes of data use, data recipients, and the types of data stored, trained on, or inferred (7/20).
+Importantly, some of these participants emphasized the need for configurable time bounds for these permissions (3/7).
+For example, they wanted global settings that apply to all sessions by default, while also allowing local, session-specific settings for particular permissions.